jessica-irving/jessica-irving/README.md

 ### Hi there 👋 I'm Jessica, a mental and public health data scientist.

 I currently work for the UK Health Security Agency, and previously worked as a psychiatric researcher at King's College London.
-As most of my projects use confidential data, they cannot be published online.
+As most of my projects use confidential data, they unfortunately can't be published online.
 Therefore I will only be updating this GitHub in the rare instances where the data I use are publically available.

 <!--
 **jessica-irving/jessica-irving** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.